Splitting algorithm and normed convergence for drawing the random fractal Loewner curves: Sup-norm convergence in probability

-\end{definition} We emphasize that the index $k$ is changing as the parameter $t$ evolves in the time interval.
-We preferred this notation to make it close to the notation used in the definition of the splitting scheme.
+\end{definition} We emphasize that the index $k$ is changing as the parameter $t$ evolves in time.
+We prefer this notation so as to make it close to the notation introduced in the definition of the splitting scheme.